MrJul/ReSharper.EnhancedTooltip/README.md

 Parameter Info Highlighting
 ---------------------------
 The parameter information popup is now syntax highlighted.
-The colors used for the types either the one having a name starting by _ReSharper_ if _Color identifiers_ is used, or the Visual Studio ones starting with _User Types_ otherwise.
+The colors used for the types are either the one having a name starting by _ReSharper_ if _Color identifiers_ is used, or the Visual Studio ones starting with _User Types_ otherwise.
 ![Parameter Info Highlighting](https://raw.github.com/MrJul/ReSharper.EnhancedTooltip/master/Screenshots/ParameterInfo.png "Parameter Info Highlighting")

 Limitations